TTB53/plotly-stock-screener/README.md

 * Machine Learning
 * Pulling in RSS Feeds/insider trading information
 * Job Scheduling for Daily Updates
-* Possible Hosting on Heroku
+* Possible Hosting on Heroku/Other Platform.